AffiliateWP/affiliatewp-store-credit/readme.txt

 == Changelog ==

+= 2.3 =
+* New: Added support for applying earned credit to renewal orders in WooCommerce Subscriptions
+* New: Added support for redeeming store credit and other coupons in WooCommerce
+* New: Added support for earning store credit through Recurring Referrals add-on
+* New: Added support for selecting which affiliates should receive store credit for referral payouts
+* Fix: Updated incorrect text domain
+* Fix: Coupon applied multiple times on subsequent "Apply" button clicks
+* Fix: Fatal error in EDD integration when marking referral as paid if EDD Wallet is not active
+* Fix: Store credit amounts do not update when editing referral amounts

 = 2.2.2 =
 * Fix: Fatal error that could occur when store credit is enabled, EDD integration is enabled, but EDD Wallet is not installed and active